Tame symmetric algebras of period four with small Gabriel quivers: Periodicity shadows

 \end{enumerate}

-In particular, it follows from (R2), that when we restrict ourselves to quivers with at most $5$ vertices, we have no $2$-vertex of $Q^\times$ which is connected with other $2$-vertex by a $2$-cycle in $E$.
-Therefore, all $2$-cycles in $E$ between non-isolated vertices are either connecting a pair of non-regular vertices in a block presented in (R3) or a pair of $1$-vertices.
+In particular, it follows from (R2) that when $n\leqslant 5$, we have no $2$-vertex of $Q^\times$ connected with other $2$-vertex by a $2$-cycle in $E$.
+Therefore, all $2$-cycles in $E$ between non-isolated vertices are either connecting a pair of non-regular vertices in a block presented in (R3) or a pair of $1$-vertices as in (R4).